QuickBooks Receipt Forwarding Errors: The Complete Troubleshooting Guide

 “Send As” alias or delegated mailbox mismatch

 Root cause: When you forward from a Gmail alias, a Microsoft 365 shared mailbox, or a delegated account, the SMTP From header QuickBooks inspects is often the underlying primary address, not the alias you see in the Send As dropdown.
-If only the alias is in Manage Senders, QuickBooks silently drops the message.
+If only the alias is enabled in Manage forwarding email, QuickBooks can reject the message.

-Fix: Forward only from the exact primary address listed in Bookkeeping → Receipts → Manage Senders.
+Fix: Forward only from the exact primary address listed in Manage forwarding email.
 Do not rely on Send As or delegated sending for QuickBooks forwards.

-The underlying Gmail verification dead end — where @qbodocs.com can never receive Gmail's confirmation code — is covered in detail in the main QuickBooks receipt guide.
-If that is your problem, the workarounds are Google Workspace admin routing, Apps Script, or bypassing Gmail entirely with an OAuth-based forwarder.
+Gmail filtering limits are covered in detail in the main QuickBooks receipt guide.
+If filters are missing or over-forwarding, the workarounds are better labels, Google Workspace admin routing, Apps Script, or an OAuth-based forwarder.

 3. Stage 2: QuickBooks rejected the sender